quanterall/HaskellMaterials/basics/04-effectful.md

 when given the same parameters, or cause something to happen externally, perhaps as the main purpose of running the function.

+## Note on chapter order

+This chapter can essentially be worked through without reading [Type Classes](./03-type-classes.md), but it is wise to read and understand the concepts of `Functor`, `Applicative` and `Monad` and how they allow us to work generally with higher-kinded types.
+If one were to complete the exercises here without doing that, it would be wise to return after these concepts are internalized to see how they change the resulting code.

 ## IO

 `IO` means that the function executing this has the capability to do effectful things.
 You can view